Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 - On the second Half-day,We had a client presentation.One of my team members presented PPT.
 - I noted client feedback.We team members joined a zoom meeting and discussed about requirement of metric system in screens based on feedback given by client.
 - As a team, we discussed about setting up acceptance criteria after getting comments from Dr.badami.
-- I updated the wellness minutes and i have started my commits.
+- I have updated the wellness minutes and started my commits.